Duration: 53 minutes

 By nature, HPAPIs are often complex molecules needing special care and specialized technologies for multi-step synthesis and purification.
 The recent development of antibody-drug conjugates (ADCs) has created new challenges for HPAPI manufacturers.

-Why should you attend this webinar?
+Why should you watch this webinar recording?

 In this webinar, you will learn more about risk-based approach throughout HPAPIs manufacturing to ensure occupational safety and to deliver safe product for the patients: